varunj166/react-proforma/README.md

 **I know this looks ugly, but React Proforma's custom form elements will clean this all up very quickly!
 I just wanted to show you the manual set up first.**

 - We begin by destructuring out `values`, `handleSubmit`, `handleChange`, `handleFocus`, and `handleBlur` from `proformaBundle`.
-  - I will be using the more conventional destructuring-in-place later on whenever I need anything from `proformaBundle`.
-[See the docs](#proformaBundle) for a full breakdown of all the properties and methods you can access from inside `proformaBundle`.
+  - [See the ProformaBundle docs](#proformaBundle) for a full breakdown of all the properties and methods you can access from inside `proformaBundle`.
 - `renderForm` then returns a regular React form component.
 - I manually assign the various handlers to their respective event hooks in the `form` and `input` elements, set the `name` prop on the `input` element to be 'field1', and hook up the `value` prop of the input to `values.field1`.